bmalick/myscripts/README.md

 # My Custom Bash Scripts

-Gathering some of commands I use in my daily life and at work.
-Yes this is a bit of lazyness.
 A collection of small Bash scripts I use in my daily life and at work.
 Yes, it's a bit of laziness - but the good kind.